 Bamboo can easily grow fungus if it remains damp, so I avoid this by drying it well after a cleaning.

 Protect Your Bamboo From Weather

 Sun, rain, humidity and basically all tropical weather can wreak havoc on your bamboo.
-The best way to prevent this is by sealing it with a wood protectant.
+Hopefully youʻve treated your bamboo so that it will last decades.
+If you havenʻt this post will show you how.
+However, the second best way to keep your bamboo lasting longer is by sealing it with a wood protectant.

 There are a few products that you can use.
 Iʻve used tung oil for a number of years to maintain decorative bamboo in a local restaurant for a number of years.
 However, Iʻve found the best product for sealing bamboo is Total Wood Protectant (TWP).